tangentecode/obsidian-notes/computer-science/docs/basics/ascii.md

 > ASCII = **American Standard Code for Information Interchange**

 - *ASCII* is a standard to represent letters and some special characters in binary
-- Heres an very basic ASCII table:
+- Here is an very basic ASCII table:

 <table>
   <thead>
     <tr>